DetectiveSquirrel/PoeHUD-Developer/README.md

-This code is pulled directly from https://github.com/Qvin0000/PoEHUD and turned into a plugin for main PoeHUD branch
+This code is pulled directly from https://github.com/Qvin0000/PoEHUD and modified to fit the dev needs and turned into a plugin for main PoeHUD branch

 All credits to https://github.com/Qvin0000